GrumpyEwok/react-taproom/readme.md

 * Installed, and eventually uninstalled, material-ui for React.
 Bit of a rabbit hole of functionality that I don't need yet.

-* Button font defaults to Arial if Robot is not set in a css module or inline style.
+* Button font defaults to Arial if Roboto is not set in a css module or inline style.
 Maybe not inheriting from HTML?

 * Had to do a fair bit of image editing to get my splash image to resize in proportion to header/nav.